emilyantosch/shc_pr3_vl/SOL2/slides_7/main.typ

 #outline(depth: 1)

 = Introduction
 == Where Are We Currently?
+#slide[
   - The last lecture was about interfaces and abstract classes
   - You can now
     - use abstract classes to structure your code more precisely,
     - implement interfaces to represent properties of classes,
     - assign classes and objects with an order using `Comparable`,
   - Today we continue with *graphical user interfaces*.
+]

 #slide[
   1. Imperative Concepts